elNino0916/unifi-led-api/README.md

 ### CSRF Token Errors

 The API automatically handles CSRF tokens.
-If you encounter issues, ensure your controller is running a compatible version.+
+If you encounter issues, ensure your controller is running a compatible version.

 ### Other errors / config changes